Operating the GridPix detector with helium-isobutane gas mixtures for a high-precision, low-mass Time Projection Chamber

 \section{The TPC prototype and the beam test setup}

-A TPC prototype was constructed and instrumented with one GridPix chip.
-The gas mixture was contained in a PMMA box with windows and flanges sealed with o-rings or flat gaskets.
-A window was cut out on each of two opposite lateral faces and each closed by a \SI{25}{\micro\meter} ETFE foil.
+A TPC prototype was constructed and instrumented with one GridPix sensor.
+A simplified model of the internal components of the detector is shown in figure~\ref{fig:cage}, along with selected images of the parts.

+The gas mixture was contained in a Poly(methyl methacrylate) (PMMA) box with windows and flanges sealed with O-rings or flat gaskets.
+A window was cut out on each of two opposite lateral faces and each closed by a \SI{25}{\micro\meter} Ethylene tetrafluoroethylene (ETFE) foil.
 A set of metallic pins and push-in gas fittings were installed in the top face to feed high voltages and provide gas inflow (outflow) to (from) the box.
-The top face also hosted a $10.4 \times 10.4~\mathrm{cm}^2$ window closed by a PCB to serve as high voltage, power and data interface for the GridPix.
-The chip itself was bonded on a smaller board, stacked on top of this PCB.
+The top face also hosted a $10.4 \times 10.4~\mathrm{cm}^2$ window closed by a PCB to serve as a high voltage, power, and data interface for the GridPix.
+The sensor itself was bonded on a smaller board, stacked on this PCB.

 Inside the box, a plastic plate was mounted, facing the GridPix.
-At the center of the plate, a $1.35 \times 1.35~\mathrm{cm}^2$ opening was cut, aligned to the active part of the chip.
+At the center of the plate, a $1.35 \times 1.35~\mathrm{cm}^2$ opening was cut, aligned to the active part of the sensor.
 The opposite side of the plate was covered by overlapping copper tape strips (\emph{anode plane}).
-The distance between this metallized surface and the top of the GridPix is $\Delta_\mathrm{anode} = 0.8$~mm.
-On top of the metallized plate, 8 square copper frames, 2~mm thick, with a $10 \times 10~\mathrm{cm}^2$ bore, were stacked with a pitch $\Delta_\mathrm{frame} = 10$~mm.
-This distance was kept within 0.1~mm tolerance by Polyamide spacers, skewered on PEEK pillars going through holes at the corners of the frames.
-Finally, a glass-fiber plate with a copper deposit (\emph{cathode plane}) was mounted on top of the stack.
-A simplified model of this assembly (hereafter referred to as the \emph{field cage}) is shown in figure~\ref{fig:cage}, along with selected images of the parts.
+The distance between this metalized surface and the GridPix mesh is $\Delta_\mathrm{anode} = 0.8$~mm.
+Below the metalized plate, 8 square copper frames, 2~mm thick, with a $10 \times 10~\mathrm{cm}^2$ bore, were stacked with a pitch $\Delta_\mathrm{frame} = 10$~mm.
+This distance was kept within 0.1~mm tolerance by Polyamide spacers, skewered on Polyether ether ketone (PEEK) pillars going through holes at the corners of the frames.
+Finally, a glass-fiber plate with a copper deposit (\emph{cathode plane}) was mounted at the end of the stack.
+Hereafter, this assembly will be referred to as the \emph{field cage}.